 The decline in union density is among the single biggest contributors to this shift in our economy.
 Strong unions once made it possible for millions of hardworking Americans to join the ranks of the middle class.
-In the mid-1950s, the percentage of workers belonging
+In the mid-1950s, the percentage of workers belonging to a union peaked at 33%.
+America's middle class was expanding and hardworking Americans were sharing in the prosperity they worked so hard to create.

-Share of income going to the top 10 percentUnion membership
+Union membership and share of income going to the top 10%